-- 41 percent of Pennsylvania beneficiaries had Medicare Advantage plans in 2017
+- 45 percent of Pennsylvania beneficiaries have coverage under Medicare Advantage plans (instead of Original Medicare).

-- Per-enrollee Original Medicare spending in Pennsylvania is about 2 percent higher than the national average.
+- Per-enrollee Original Medicare spending in Pennsylvania is only slightly higher than the national average.

 Medicare enrollment in Pennsylvania

-As of November 2018, there were 2,685,909 Pennsylvania residents enrolled in Medicare.
-That’s almost 21 percent of the state’s population, compared with a little more than 18 percent of the United States population enrolled in Medicare.
-Pennsylvania has the fifth-highest percentage of residents who are age 65 or older, so it makes sense that the state has a higher than average percentage of its residents enrolled in Medicare.
+As of July 2020, there were 2,769,667 Pennsylvania residents enrolled in Medicare.
+That’s more than 21 percent of the state’s population, versus nationwide Medicare enrollment encompassing just under 19 percent of the United States population.
+Pennsylvania has the fifth-highest percentage of residents who are age 65 or older, so it makes sense that the state has a higher than average percentage of residents with Medicare coverage enrollment.

-16 percent of Pennsylvania’s Medicare beneficiaries were eligible due to a disability as of 2017 (as opposed to being eligible due to their age), which was the same as the nationwide average.
+As of 2018, 15 percent of Pennsylvania’s Medicare beneficiaries were under 65 and eligible for Medicare due to a disability (as opposed to being eligible due to their age), which was the same as the nationwide average.

 Medicare Advantage in Pennsylvania

 Pennsylvania stands out as having among the most robust Medicare Advantage markets in the country.
-Plan availability varies by county, but nearly every county in Pennsylvania has at least 30 plans available in 2019 (Pike County has only 17, but every other county has at least 30, and Bucks County has 71 plans available).
+Plan availability varies by county, but every county in Pennsylvania has at least 24 plans available in 2020, and most have far more than that.

 Medicare beneficiaries can switch between Medicare Advantage and Original Medicare during the annual election period in the fall, which runs from October 15 to December 7 each year, with coverage effective January 1.
-And as of 2019, there is also a Medicare Advantage open enrollment period in the first quarter of the year (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a new Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.
+There is also a Medicare Advantage open enrollment period in the first quarter of the year (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can change to a new Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.

 Medigap in Pennsylvania